aws-samples/aws-robomaker-jetbot-ros/README.md

         ./setup.sh
     ```

-## Develop and interact with simulations in AWS RoboMaker
+## Build (and modify) the sample applications in the AWS RoboMaker IDE.

 The sample applications in this repository can be run with a Gazebo-based simulation.